 - Building a Digital Portfolio (funded by the Getty Foundation)

 - Doing Digital History: 2016 (funded by the NEH)

 - Doing Digital History: Mason History and Art History Dept.

 Are you interested in hosting or participating in a DoingDH institute?
-RRCHNM can contract to provide a customized professional development experience for your department, university, or regional group.
+We can contract to provide a customized professional development experience for your department, university, or regional group.
 Duration can range from 1-2 days to full 2 week immersive institutes.
-For more information, please contact Sharon Leon or Sheila Brennan.
+For more information, please contact Sheila Brennan or Sharon Leon.